CU-ITSS/Web-Data-Scraping-S2023/README.md

 * Be able to navigate and access structured web data like HTML, XML, and JSON
 * Develop strategies for identifying relevant structures in semi-structed data using browser console tools
 * Utilize Python-based libraries to make request and parse web data
-* Retrieve data from platforms' application programming interfaces (APIs)
+* Retrieve data from application programming interfaces (APIs)
 * Critically reflect about the technological and ethical constraints on web scraping

 ## Class outline